Do you have a mission in this life? Something you know you’re here to do?

 If you’re anything like I used to be, you don’t have a clue.
-You live life on autopilot: get up, get to work, do whatever the boss asks you to do, get home, do the chores, and crash on the sofa to binge on Netflix and chocolate chip cookies.
+You live life on autopilot: get up, go to work, ride back home, do the chores, and crash on the sofa to binge on Netflix and chocolate chip cookies.

 This happens when you don’t have a clear vision for your life.
 If you don’t know what your goals are, you’ll let other people determine what you do and the kind of life you have.